 The “chief priests and officers” were the leadership of the crowd.

 they cried out, saying, “Crucify Him, crucify Him!”

-Jewish leadership hatred of Jesus was apparent by their demand to kill Jesus.
+Jewish leadership’s hatred of Jesus was apparent by their demand to kill Jesus.
 Their attitude was bloodthirsty.
 With mob mentality they shouted for His death.
 Crucifixion was a cruel death reserved for criminals or revolutionaries by the Roman Empire.
-They wanted Him to go through as much suffering as possible.
+The Jews wanted Him to go through as much suffering as possible.